H-M-H/Weylus/Readme.md

 ## Installation
 Just grab the latest release for your OS from the [releases page](https://github.com/H-M-H/Weylus/releases) and install it on your computer.
-No apps except a modern browser are required on your tablet. **If you run Linux make sure to follow the instructions described [here](#linux) to enable uinput for features like pressure sensitivity and multitouch!**
+No apps except a modern browser (Firefox 80+, iOS/iPadOS 13+) are required on your tablet. **If you run Linux make sure to follow the instructions described [here](#linux) to enable uinput for features like pressure sensitivity and multitouch!**

 ### Packages
 AUR packages for Weylus are available here: